-Year of first appointment: 2003 - Year in which current mandate
+Year of first appointment: 2003 - Year in which current mandate will expire: 2009

 Other mandates held in French listed companies: Director: Véolia Environnement.
 Permanent representative of Groupama SA on the Board of Directors: Bolloré.

 Other mandates held in foreign listed companies belonging to the Director's group: Director: Médiobanca.